Five things to watch: Spurs vs. Jazz

-SAN ANTONIO — The San Antonio Spurs (14-46) will resume their 2023 Rodeo Trip and face the Utah Jazz (29-31) tonight.
-San Antonio is riding a 15-game losing streak.
+SAN ANTONIO — The San Antonio Spurs (14-47) will conclude their 2023 Rodeo Trip and face the Utah Jazz (31-31) tonight.
+San Antonio is riding a 16-game losing streak.
 Their longest in franchise history.

 GAME REWIND

-The Spurs are coming off a road loss versus the Dallas Mavericks, 142-116.
+The Spurs are coming off a road loss versus the Jazz, 118-102.

-Malaki Branham had 23 points and five assists to lead the team while Charles Bassey added 16 points.
-Keldon Johnson finished with 12 points and three rebounds while Keita Bates-Diop recorded 15 points in the loss.
+Jeremy Sochan had 22 points and two assists to lead the team while Zach Collins added 15 points.
+Keldon Johnson finished with 18 points and seven rebounds while Keita Bates-Diop recorded 11 points in the loss.

-The Spurs were without Devin Vassell, Isaiah Roby, Tre Jones, and Jeremy Sochan due to injuries.
+The Spurs were without Devin Vassell, Isaiah Roby, Romeo Langford, and Tre Jones due to injuries.

-The Mavericks went 10-17 from 3-point range in the fourth quarter of the game.
+Utah outscored San Antonio, 66-37 in the second half en route to the win.

-"I was really pleased with Blake [Wesley] and Malaki tonight.
-I thought this was their best game as far as understanding what the NBA is like," head coach Gregg Popovich said.
-"The physicality.
-The pace.
-Protecting the basketball.
-Being aggressive offensively."
+"We talk about 48 minutes all the time.
+We're obviously not a 48-minute team.
+We got outscored 16 in the third quarter.
+I think in nine minutes they [Utah] were in the bonus.
+All that discipline goes to hell.
+Not mature enough to understand that you got to keep it up," Gregg Popovich said.
+"It's a game of consistency, execution, and keeping your competitiveness up.
+We just don't have it for 48.
+I think I can finally say that at this point of the season."

 INJURY REPORT